Abundance of non-uniformly hyperbolic H\'enon like endomorphisms: Introduction

+The theory of hyperbolic dynamical systems was largely developed by the schools of Smale and Sinai.
+It can be considered as more or less complete \cite{Sm}.
+A hyperbolic set $K$ is an attractor if it is transitive and { if} $K=\cap_{n\ge 0} f^n(V)$ for some neighborhood $V$ of $K$.
+Hyperbolic attractors are well understood through the following properties.

+{\bf Persistence.} A uniformly hyperbolic attractor is \emph{persistent} { if every} $C^1$-perturbation $f'$ of $f$ leaves invariant a uniformly hyperbolic attractor $K'$ homeomorphic to $K$, via a homeomorphism which conjugates the dynamics $f|K$ and $f'|K'$.

-The geometric structure is given by regarding the set of the local stable and unstable manifolds: they depend continuously on the point.
-Moreover if the compact set $K$ is an attractor ($K=\cap_{n\ge 0} f^n(V)$ for some neighborhood $V$), then we can cover $K$ by finitely many open sets $U$ whose intersection with $K$ is homeomorphic to the product of $\mathbb R^d$ with a compact set $T$, such that $\mathbb R^d\times \{t\}$ corresponds to a local unstable manifold, for every $t\in T$.
-In other words $K$ has a laminar structure whose leaves are unstable manifolds.
+{\bf Geometry.} Every uniformly hyperbolic attractor supports a lamination { whose leaves are} unstable manifolds.
+This means that $K$ can be covered by finitely many open sets $(U_i)_i$ whose intersection with $K$ is homeomorphic to the product of $\mathbb R^d$ with a compact set $T$, such that $\mathbb R^d\times \{\st\}$ corresponds to a local unstable manifold, for every $t\in T$.

-The existence of a Markov partition implies that a generic subset of $K$ is conjugated to a shift on a space of words with finitely many letters.
-This implies the density of the set of periodic points, also it is a key point to construct the "thermodynamic" formalism.
-One can use this alphabet to show that $K$ is the finite union of closures of orbits; the \emph{transitivity classes} if the number of orbits is minimal.

-An \emph{SRB measure} of $K$ is an invariant probability $\nu$ by the dynamical system, whose conditional measure to every local unstable manifold is absolutely continuous with respect to the Lebesgue measure.
-Using Birkhoff's theorem, we know that $\nu$-almost every point of $K$ has its orbit which intersects as much a Borelian $U$ of $K$ as $\nu(U)$.
-Whenever the dynamics is of class $C^2$, there exists actually a unique $SRB$ measure on each transitivity class of $K$.
-Moreover the basin of the measure, that is the set of points which satisfy the previous recurrence property, is equal to a neighborhood of each transitivity component.
+{\bf SRB, physical measure.} An \emph{SRB measure} of $K$ is an $f$-invariant probability measure $\nu$ supported by $K$, such that the conditional measure with respect to every local unstable manifold is absolutely continuous with respect to the Lebesgue measure.
+Whenever the dynamics is of class $C^{1+\alpha}$, there exists a unique, ergodic, $SRB$ measure supported by $K$.
+By Birkhoff's Theorem, $\nu$-almost every point is $\nu$-\emph{generic} { with orbit intersecting every Borel subset $U$ in mean with proportion $\nu(U)$}.
+Moreover every SRB measure is \emph{physical}: the set of $\nu$-generic points -- called \emph{the basin of $\nu$} -- is of positive Lebesgue measure on a neighborhood of the attractor.

+{\bf Coding.} Every uniformly hyperbolic attractor has a Markov partition.
+This provides a semi-conjugacy of the dynamics with a subshift of finite type.
+The conjugacy is 1-1 on a generic set supporting all the measure with large entropy.
+This implies the existence and uniqueness of the maximal entropy measure, it is also a key point to construct the \textquotedblleft thermodynamic" formalism.

-The last property shows that deterministic dynamical system may have (robust) statistical behaviors.
+The persistence and the existence of an SRB measure show that deterministic dynamical systems may have (robust) statistical behaviors.